Nemo157/hamlet/README.md

 # hamlet

-Provides event definitions for HTML stream processing.
+Provides token definitions for HTML stream processing.
 The goal of this library is to provide a simple API over which higher abstraction can be built on.

 ## Example